 Staging this STEAM Co launch event not only allows us to give back to our feeder primary schools but also gives our students an invaluable opportunity to step up and play their part in working with the 250 children we’ll have in, acting as inspiring role models themselves”.

-Hannah is the Headteacher Designate for Aureus School, Didcot and Regional Director of the Oxfordshire Hub for GLF Schools.
-Aureus is a Year 7 start-up school which will be opened in September 2017 and which counts STEAM thinking as one of its founding pillars.
+Hannah is the Headteacher for Aureus School, Didcot and Regional Director of the Oxfordshire Hub for GLF Schools.
+Aureus is a Year 7 start-up school which opened in September 2017 and which counts STEAM thinking as one of its founding pillars.

 Prior to this Hannah was the Professional Learning Lead Consultant for the Harris Federation after career progression there.
 She has led rapid improvements in Teaching and Learning moving inadequate provision to excellent through coaching and targeted professional learning.

 Hannah is also the Co-Founder of #WomenEd, a grassroots gender equality movement that connects aspiring, emerging and serving women leaders in education.
 She wants the school leadership teams around the country to reflect the diverse workforce.
 She is also a coach in the DfE’s women leading in education coaching pilot.

 "STEAM is a specialism in the school.
 My background is the performing arts and I believe in the power of the arts to develop young people.
 We must develop whole people."

 A secondary teacher in London since 1986; Paul has worked in schools across The East End, central and North London.
 He is Specialist Leader of Education for curriculum design and a Drama and English teacher and educational consultant as well as an RHS Landscape Gardener when he gets a minute.